bjvanderweij/dflock/README.md

 ### Syntactical rules

-Since plans are edited in a text editor, the syntax includes support for shortcuts that minimize the number of edits required for creating unambiguous plans.
+Since plans are edited in a text editor, there are some shortcuts that minimize the number of edits required for creating unambiguous plans.

 #### The `d` prefix can be omitted when referring to deltas after `@`